Aroma-Tariq/Docker-compose/BUILDING.md

 ### Building the CLI

-Once you have the prerequisites installed, you can build the CLI using:
+//Once you have the prerequisites installed, you can build the CLI using:

 ```console
 make